hyperledger/fabric-ca/docs/source/users-guide.rst

 Go to: https://hub.docker.com/r/hyperledger/fabric-ca/tags/

 Find the tag that matches the architecture and version of fabric-ca that you want to pull.

-Navigate to `$GOPATH/src/github.com/hyperledger/fabric-ca/docker/server`
-and open up docker-compose.yml in an editor.
+Create a `docker-compose.yml` file like the one below.
 Change the `image` line to reflect the tag you found previously.
-The file may look like this for an x86 architecture for version beta.

 .. code:: yaml

     fabric-ca-server:
-      image: hyperledger/fabric-ca:x86_64-1.0.0-beta
+      image: hyperledger/fabric-ca:amd64-1.4.7
       container_name: fabric-ca-server
       ports:
         - "7054:7054"